nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-retention-management/nuxeo-retention-howto-undeclare-records.md

 tree_item_index: 400
 ---

-This page teaches how flexible retention can be leveraged to undeclare records, and goes through the principles and implementation used in this example.
+This page teaches how flexible retention can be leveraged to undeclare records, and goes through the principles used in this example.

 ## Prerequisites

-//TODO HF version
-//TODO Addon version
+This feature is available starting from:
+- Nuxeo Server `2021.43`
+- Nuxeo Retention `2021.4.5`

 This how-to requires:
 - Being familiar with the base concepts of Nuxeo